 The amount and placement of the implants will vary according to the specific case.
-For example, your dentist could place your implant in the center of the space, give you one per missing element or one at each end of the gap.
+For example, your dentist could place your implant in the center of the space, and give you one per missing element or one at each end of the gap.

 This type of dental bridge is the most stable and can best support heavy force.
 It’s also usually the most comfortable for the person, and the only one that prevents bone reabsorption from the empty space.